ulrikdamm/Ulrikdamm.github.io/_posts/2024-10-12-The-Entities-Guide.md

 }
 ```

-And to attach it to your Entity:
+And to attach it to your entity:

 ```c#
 entityManager.AddComponentData(entity, new Health { current = 100, max = 100 });
 ```

-Notice that if you want to actually provide some starter-data to the component when you add it, you use AddComponentData instead of just AddComponent.
+Notice that if you want to actually provide some starter-data to the component when you add it, you use `AddComponentData` instead of just `AddComponent`.
 The same could be accomplished by:

 ```c#
 entityManager.AddComponent<Health>(entity);
 entityManager.SetComponentData(entity, new Health { current = 100, max = 100 });
 ```

-AddComponentData just checks that a Component doesn't already exist, and SetComponentData checks that it does exist.
+`AddComponentData` just checks that a component doesn't already exist, and `SetComponentData` checks that it does already exist.

-To get Component values from an Entity, you use GetComponentData, and you can then change the struct, and apply it via SetComponentData
+To get component values from an entity, you use `GetComponentData`, and you can then change the struct, and apply it via `SetComponentData`.

 ```c#
 var health = entityManager.GetComponentData<Health>(entity);